BMW-InnovationLab/BMW-YOLOv4-Inference-API-GPU/README.md

-# YOLOv3 Darknet GPU Inference API for Linux
+# YOLOv3 Darknet GPU Inference API

 This is a repository for an object detection inference API using the Yolov3 Darknet framework.